Have a tea party in support of the NHS with these recipes from Nadiya Hussain

 Ginger and almond florentines

-Brandy snap meets biscuit meets toffee, these are delicious to have lying about the house for a sweet treat, but even better wrapped and given away as a present.
-Laced with chopped crystallized ginger, sliced almonds and a hint of orange zest, they’re finally dipped in chocolate to add to the party in your mouth!
+These are delicious to have lying about the house for a sweet treat, but even better wrapped and given away as a present.
+Laced with chopped crystallised ginger, sliced almonds and a hint of orange zest, they’re finally dipped in chocolate to add to the party in your mouth!

 Makes: 18